5 best Macha AI alternatives for Zendesk & Shopify in 2026

 Picking the right tool can feel a bit overwhelming, but if you keep a few key things in mind, the decision gets a lot easier.

-1. Find a tool that learns from all your knowledge.
-Your company’s real wisdom isn’t just in the official help center.
-It’s in internal wikis, old support tickets, and random shared documents.
+Find a tool that learns from all your knowledge.
+Your company's wisdom isn't just in the official help center.
+It's in internal wikis, old support tickets, and shared documents.
 The best AI tools can connect to all of it to give answers that are genuinely helpful.

-2. Always test before you go live.
-Never unleash an AI on your customers without seeing it in action first.
+Always test before you go live.
+Before introducing AI to your customers, it's great to see it in action.
 Look for a platform with a simulation mode.
-It’s the only way to see exactly how the AI would have handled thousands of your real past tickets, giving you the confidence to turn it on.
+It's a fantastic way to see how the AI handles thousands of real past tickets, giving you the confidence to turn it on.

-The verdict: Why eesel AI is the top choice from our Macha AI alternatives
+The verdict: Why eesel AI is a top choice from our Macha AI alternatives

-eesel AI is easy to set up yourself, it connects to all your knowledge sources (not just the easy ones), it lets you test everything without risk, and its pricing is simple and predictable.
-It’s the practical choice for support teams who want the benefits of AI without the headaches of traditional enterprise software.
+eesel AI is easy to set up yourself, it connects to your diverse knowledge sources, it lets you test everything without risk, and its pricing is simple.
+It’s a practical choice for support teams who want to enhance their existing ecosystem with a focused, capable AI solution.

 Get started with one of the best Macha AI alternatives today

-It’s time to move past limited tools and complicated, drawn-out setups.
-With eesel AI, you can bring all your team’s knowledge together, automate the repetitive work that slows everyone down, and start seeing your support metrics improve almost immediately.
+It’s a great time to explore how AI can strengthen your support operations.
+With eesel AI, you can bring your team's knowledge together, automate the repetitive work that slows everyone down, and start seeing your support metrics improve.

 Sign up for a free trial and see for yourself how eesel AI can help your support workflows.